centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 ### Updating stock

-Once the purchase is done, you need to update the physical stock levels in Centra so that you don't oversell your stock. **Remember**: This endpoint works by allowing you to set the stock amount of specific product to the **new** value, **not** deduct the amount that you're just now selling.
+Once the purchase is done, you need to update the physical stock levels in Centra so that you don't oversell your stock. **Remember**: This endpoint works by allowing you to set the stock amount of a specific product to the **new** value, **not** deduct the amount that you're just now selling.
 In other words, if the `physicalStock` was 499, and the customer is buying 5 items, you'll want to update the stock to 494.

 [notice-box=alert]
 Centra will not allow you to update the `physicalStock` below what's already reserved for other orders (`allocatedStock`).
 If you attempt to do that, Centra will set the quantity to the lowest possible value without affecting any other orders.